Logo

 UNL warns of far-reaching consequences: “We will face even greater shortages on the labor market AND groundbreaking research will disappear from the Netherlands.”

-The Trump administration has launched an unprecedented attack on American higher education.
-Universities are facing dramatic cuts in research funding, with the National Institutes of Health and National Science Foundation threatened with substantial budget reductions.
-In 2022, $97 billion was made available to fund universities, of which $54 billion came from the federal government.
+The Trump administration has launched an unprecedented attac on American higher education.
+Universities face dramatic cuts in research funding, with the National Institutes of Health and National Science Foundation threatened with substantial budget reductions.
+By 2022, $97 billion was slated to fund universities, $54 billion of which came from the federal government.
 Robert A. Brown, president emeritus of Boston University, warns that these “draconian cuts” could lead to a complete collapse of scientific research, with only the wealthiest universities able to continue funding research.

 In addition to financial cutbacks, the Trump administration is also conducting a systematic attack on diversity programs in higher education.
-Universities are being forced to dismantle diversity, equity, and inclusion initiatives (DEI).
-A survey by the Foundation for Individual Rights and Expression shows that 35% of faculty members have toned down their writing and 27% do not feel free to talk to students or administrators.
+Universities are forced to dismantle diversity, equity, and inclusion initiatives (DEI).
+A Foundation for Individual Rights and Expression survey shows that 35% of faculty members have toned down their writing, and 27% do not feel free to talk to students or administrators.
 At the University of Texas at Austin, more than half of the respondents indicated that they moderate their statements for fear of losing their jobs.

 Missed opportunities for the Netherlands